dikhan/terraform-provider-openapi/docs/local_environment.md

 When defining the env variable, {PROVIDER_NAME} can be lower case or upper case.

-This means that the plugin was able to read the swagger file exposed by the service provider example, load it up and set up the terraform provider dynamically with the resources exposed by 'cdn-service-provider-api' being one of them 'cdns'.
+This means that the plugin was able to read the swagger file exposed by the service provider example, load it up and set up the terraform provider dynamically with the resources exposed by 'swaggercodegen-service-provider-api' being one of them 'cdns'.

 #### Executing terraform apply